Webjunto/PokeSpawn/README.md

 2. Add a filter for Location & a boundary radius
 3. Add a filter for type of Pokemon
 4. Add a filter for Time Elapsed
-5. Replace markers with Pokeball Markers
-6. Replace Zoomed in Markers with Pokemon Pictures
 7. Live stream of latest tweets as they come in
 8. Add Mongoose connection string